marshallair/Zoho-CRM/FieldMerge/README.txt

         $NOR$					logical not OR							NONE or unlimited												TRUE as default until a true is found
         $XOR$					logical exclusive OR				{boolean1}{boolean2}												TRUE for different, FALSE for same
         $NOT$					logical not							unary function so {boolean}											Boolean of {boolean}
-        $SETDEFAULTMODULE$      sets the default module             module name                                                         true if module exists, false if module does not exist or another error occurs
+        $SET_DEFAULT_MODULE$    sets the default module             module name                                                         true if module exists, false if module does not exist or another error occurs
+        {{modulename.fieldname}} simple field value                 field API name (with or without module)                             Returns the value of Fieldname or a blank if null or an error.
         $F$ or $				field value							field API name (with or without module), not null block, null block, error block -OR- {functionname}{eval_if_blank_or_error}     					Value of field if only field name is present (or blank if error or null).
                                                                                                                                         The module is assumed to be the default module, unless specified.
 The format is moduleAPIname.fieldAPIname.